gamadjg/gamadjg.github.io/README.md

 - Projects
 - Work Experience
 - Education

-- Alternative profiles
+---

-## Built With
+## Features

-- Javascript
-- Tailwindcss
-- HTML5
-- CSS3
+- Built with Javascript, Tailwindcss, HTML5, CSS3
+- Personal information stored and imported from single database file, db.js
+- Each section (including the right-hand nav) imported and via a 'populate' function.